COVID-19 pandemic in Missouri: March

 On March 6, a woman from St. Louis County tested positive for the virus.
 A student of Indiana University who had been studying abroad in Milan, Italy had flown into O'Hare International Airport in Chicago, Illinois, on March 3 and traveled to St. Louis via Amtrak on March 4.
 Two days later, on March 8, family members of the patient violated quarantine, leading Villa Duchesne and Oak Hill School to close.

 On March 12, the second case in the state was reported, at a clinic in Springfield in Greene County.
 The person had recently traveled to Austria.

 On March 13, the second case in St. Louis County, the third in the state, was announced.
 On March 14, Henry County officials confirmed their first case; Greene County confirmed its second case.
 On March 16, Greene County confirmed its third case.
 The city of St. Louis announced its first case: a student at Saint Louis University.
 Cass County reported its first case: a resident of Drexel.

 Missouri Governor Mike Parson announced on March 18 that a 60-year-old woman in Boone County was the first coronavirus-related death in the state.

 On March 19, the Missouri Department of Health and Senior Services announced four more cases of coronavirus in the state, increasing the total number of positive cases to 28 in the state.

 On March 24, agents with the FBI shot and killed an armed man just before he could detonate a car bomb outside a hospital in Kansas City.
-The man, identified as 36-year-old Timothy Wilson, was a suspected white supremacist who had been in touch with other far-right extremists and intended to take advantage of the additional stress placed on American society by the pandemic.
+The man, identified as 36-year-old Timothy Wilson, who was affiliated with the local Atomwaffen group.
+The FBI's office in Missouri issued an alert stating Wilson "shared instructions on how to make an improvised explosive device with another ...
+Domestic Terrorism subject", who was identified by ABC News as Jarrett Smith, another Atomwaffen member.
 Wilson allegedly targeted the hospital because he believed it was treating COVID-19 patients.
 The officer-involved shooting occurred days after the FBI's New York field office and the Department of Homeland Security issued alerts warning of the possibility of far-right extremists and others exploiting the pandemic to commit terrorist attacks.